alonso130r/knowledge-distillation/README.md

 # Experimenttation
 ## Quantization

 Llama 3.1 405B Instruct was used for this study.
 A 6bit (average) quantized version was used, to reduce the cost of inference.
-Unfortunately, no API (known to the researchers) can be used as the study trains the student model directly on the logits outputted from the teacher model (using white-box knowledge distillation), and no known API outputs Llama 3.1 405B logits.
+Unfortunately, no API (known to the researchers) can be used as the study trains the student model directly on the logits outputted from the teacher model (using white-box knowledge distillation), and no known API outputs Llama 3.1 405B logits, meaning to recreate our work, the model would have to be loaded onto hardware and tested locally.

 ## Training
+The student model was trained using an SGD optimizer and a Cosine Annealing LR scheduler.
+2 epochs of our custom train split were done, and then the model was quickly ran on the eval split (loss not accuracy) to check for obvious issues with training.
+The exact details of the training setup can be found in the distill.ipynb files found under these folders: [teacher-KD, ai-KD, base-KD, reverseKL-KD, base-fine-tune].
+Note: in base-fine-tune\distill.ipynb, no knowledge distillation takes place, and the naming was chosen to keep it consistent with the rest of the file structure.

 ## Evaluation
 The student model was evaluated using /assessment/assess.ipynb.
 The results from the evaluation are in /logs